 There is a $15 non-refundable fee for the CPL process.
 There is another $5 per credit fee when credit is applied.
 Both fees are charged to your UVU account.
 In the end, as soon as your UVU account is paid in full, the credit will be applied to your transcript and show in Wolverine Track.

-In addition to the university requirements, the TM department sets in motion further processes and requirements.
+In addition to the university requirements, the Technology Management and Mechatronics department sets in motion further processes and requirements.

 Simply making the request for CPL does not guarantee that credit will be awarded.
-The TM department is not obligated to provide nor allow CPL for any Technology Management course, including the ones listed above.
+The Technology Management and Mechatronics department is not obligated to provide nor allow CPL for any Technology Management or Mechatronics course.
 Prior learning assessments must be passed.
 In any request for prior learning credit (UVST 1100 Portfolio Submission), the burden of proof is on the student not the department.
 If experience is not obvious, the request will likely be denied.

 Course mentors are the only instructors that can approve CPL for the course they mentor for.
 Other course instructors will need to refer the inquiring student to the course mentor.
 The department chair may also evaluate submissions for prior learning credit.

-Types of CPL Offered: The TM department offers Prior Learning Credit, and MTECH Articulation Agreement only.
+Types of CPL Offered: The department offers Prior Learning Credit, and MTECH Articulation Agreement only.

 All other forms of CPL are handled by the Transfer Credit Department.